Team-VerifEyez/RealEyez/README.md

+# Introduction

+This documentation provides a comprehensive guide for deploying RealEyez, a Django-based application that detects whether images are real or AI-generated.
+The deployment process leverages Terraform for modular infrastructure automation, Docker for containerization, and Jenkins for CI/CD pipeline management.
+The pipeline integrates multiple security tools, such as OWASP Scan, SonarQube, and Checkov, to enhance application and infrastructure integrity.
+This documentation also details the process used for AI model training as well as how to dynamically set up monitoring with Grafana and Prometheus.
+By following these instructions, users will be able to set up a scalable and efficient deployment of RealEyez.

 # RealEyez
 RealEyez is a machine learning-based project designed to detect whether an image is real or AI-generated.
 This web application utilizes a Convolutional Neural Network (CNN) model based on EfficientNet to classify images.
 The project is built using Django for the web framework and integrates an AI model that analyzes images and predicts their authenticity.